 Snow-filled Disneyland Attractions

-Matterhorn Bobsleds just reopened after an overhaul to the queue.
+Matterhorn Bobsleds.
 You can find the snowcapped mountain in Fantasyland all year-round along with the famous Yeti, nicknamed Harold by his adoring fans.
-FASTPASS and Single Rider are available on this attraction.
+Genie+ and Single Rider are available on this attraction.

 Soarin’ Around the World lets you glide over the snowy Swiss Alps, and other must-see locations throughout the world.
 This attraction is incredible and not for those who are scared of heights, I made that mistake once with my dad and will NEVER do that again.
-This attraction does have FASTPASS and tends to run out earlier in the day, so be sure to book via Disney MaxPass by around noon.
+This attraction does have Genie+ as well.

 Disneyland Snow at Parades & Shows